Mansour Muftah: Al-Rayyan (1974–1994)

-He also contributed to Al-Rayyan’s victory in the Qatar Sheikh Jassem Cup in 1992.
+In the 1985–86 campaign of the Qatari League, Under his captainship, Muftah set a remarkable record by scoring 22 goals In just 12 appearances out of the teams total 34 goals, featuring in all of Rayyan's matches, he was declared the top goal-scorer of the league, scoring an average of 1.83 goals per game.
+Due to this feat, he became the first player to win the Arabian Golden Boot twice, first in the 1981–82, and the second in the 1985–86 season, he also contributed to Al-Rayyan’s victory in the Qatar Sheikh Jassem Cup in 1992.

 Al-Wakrah (1995–1998)

 In 1995, Muftah was set to join Al Sadd, but strong opposition from Al-Rayyan fans due to the fierce rivalry between the two clubs prevented the move.
 As a result, he signed with Al-Wakrah instead.
 He played with the team till 1998.
 During his tenure, He scored 19 goals in 44 matches, and won the Qatar Sheikh Jassem Cup in 1998.
 Muftah also guided his team reach the runners-up position in the 1994–95 Emir Cup, scoring in the final.

 Muftah also notes regrettably when he scored the game-winning goal in a 1–0 victory over his old team, Al-Rayyan, Since they only needed a win or draw to be declared champions of the 1995–96 league season, The goal not only gave Al-Wakrah the victory but also allowed Al-Arabi to snatch the league title.
 Muftah later apologised for scoring in the game.